LarsLeo/BasedGUI/README.md

 # Setup
-Make sure to copy the necessary libs into the `libs` folder
+Make sure to copy the necessary libs into the `libs` folder.<br>
+For that check the CmakeLists.txt for which deps are needed.